Design #96 ©Heyman Yachts 2021

 Still, it is not about classic versus modern.
 It could be argued that good design is more about finding an attitude which goes hand in hand with what the yacht is supposed to do.
 And, at best, with an honest and gentle personality.

 So what about the PPH?
 The purpose of her design is a yacht which knows her way and takes care of those on board, rather than the other way around.
-I hope she conveys that feeling, and maybe with some sort of purposeful, determined ‘workboat’ character – you will be the judge!
+I hope she conveys this feeling, and maybe with some sort of purposeful, determined ‘workboat’ character – you be the judge!

 QUALITY